LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

       - Build (from top menu) -\> Build Source Package -\> wait until .tar.gz file is created.
       - Run R code: install.packages(\<path\_to\_tar.gz\_file\>, repos =
-        NULL, type = “source”)
+        NULL, type = "source")

 ### Try following steps if the package weren’t installed successfully:

-1. Check if the package is in RStudio “Packages” tab and if yes, uninstall it.
+1. Check if the package is in RStudio "Packages" tab and if yes, uninstall it.
-2. Check if folder “workflowrsubdirs” exists within folder “library” with your installed R packages and if it exists, delete it.
+2. Check if directory "workflowrsubdirs" exists within directory “library” with your installed R packages and if it exists, delete it.
 3. Restart R session e.g. using RStudio -\> Session -\> Restart R.
 4. Install the package again using
     a) Install and Restart (Ctrl+Shift+B) or